Board of Parole Hearings

 - Processing foreign prisoner transfer requests

 The Board’s commissioners meet once a month to conduct an Executive Board meeting that is open to the public.
 Any member of the public may comment on Board-related business at an Executive Board meeting, although comments regarding specific cases are limited to those listed on the meeting agenda.
-Comments regarding pending cases not on the agenda should be directed to the institution where the inmate is housed.
+Comments regarding pending cases not on the agenda should be directed to the institution where the incarcerated person is housed.
 Meeting agendas are published at least 10 days in advance of the Executive Board meeting.

 The mission of the Board of Parole Hearings is to protect and preserve public safety while ensuring due process to all persons who come under the Board’s jurisdiction.

 - To maintain a high performing and professional parole hearing and review system that protects California’s communities and is fair to all adult offenders.